 Recipients will be selected by the Scholarships Office.

 Successful applicants must maintain full-time enrolment in the initial course of study.

-You are requested to submit a letter of appreciation for the donor explaining how the Scholarship has assisted you.
-The letter should be submitted to the Scholarship Office no later than 1 October 2018.
+Recipients are requested to submit a letter of appreciation for the donor, explaining how the Scholarship has assisted them.
+The letter should be submitted to the Scholarships Office no later than 1 October of each year.